+In accordance with Minnesota Statute, all schools will be required to have a policy cell for phone/personal electronic use.
 The use of cell phones, ear buds, gaming devices or other personal electronic devices by students during the school day is prohibited.
-Upon arrival to the school cell phones are to be turned off and placed in the student's backpack.
-Students are not permitted to access their cell phones until dismissal.
+Upon arrival into the building to the school cell phones, smart watches and other electronic devices are to be turned off and placed in the student's backpack (it cannot be stored on the student's person).
+Students are not permitted to access their electronic devices until dismissal.
 Other electronic devices must not be brought to school.
 If families need to contact their children during the day please contact the school at 763-325-9150 and the student will be notified.
 Any such device that is visible will be collected and stored in the office of the principal, support staff or designee.
+Repeated offenses will result in family members having to pick up the device and/or implementing an individualized plan.
 PACS is not responsible for lost or stolen electronic devices.